Kernel methods for detecting coherent structures in dynamical data: Prerequisites

-\begin{proposition} Suppose $ \Phi $ and $ \Psi $ contain linearly independent elements.
-Let $ \hat{\mathcal{S}} = \Psi B \Phi^\top $, then \begin{enumerate}[wide, label=(\roman*), itemindent=\parindent, itemsep=0ex, topsep=0.5ex] \item $ \hat{\mathcal{S}} $ has an eigenvalue $ \lambda \ne 0 $ with corresponding eigenfunction $ \varphi = \Psi v $ if and only if $ v $ is an eigenvector of $ B \ts \gram[XY] $ associated with $ \lambda $, and, similarly, \item $ \hat{\mathcal{S}} $ has an eigenvalue $ \lambda \ne 0 $ with corresponding eigenfunction $ \varphi = \Phi \ts \gram[XX]^{-1} \ts v $ if and only if $ v $ is an eigenvector of $ \gram[XY] \ts B $. \end{enumerate} \end{proposition} Note that for the Gaussian kernel, linear independence of elements in $ \Phi $ and $ \Psi $ reduces to requiring that the training data contains pairwise distinct elements in $ \inspace $ and $ \outspace $, respectively.
+For the Gaussian kernel, linear independence of elements in $ \Phi $ and $ \Psi $ reduces to requiring that the training data contains pairwise distinct elements in $ \inspace $ and $ \outspace $, respectively.
 For dynamical systems applications, we typically assume that $ \Phi $ and $ \Psi $ contain information about the system at time $ t $ and at time $ t + \tau $, respectively.
 A more detailed version of Proposition~\ref{prop:eigenfunctions} and its extension to the singular value decomposition are described in Ref.~\onlinecite{MSKS18}.
-Further properties of $ \hat{\mathcal{S}} $ and its decompositions will be studied in future work.
+Further properties of $ \widehat{\mathcal{S}} $ and its decompositions will be studied in future work.
 Note that we generally assume that empirical estimates of RKHS operators converge in probability to their analytical counterparts in operator norm in the infinite data limit.
 These statistical properties and the resulting associated spectral convergence are examined in for example in Ref.~\onlinecite{RBD10}.